 - Is the salesperson educating you, or just trying to close the deal?
 Have they explained Net Energy Metering (NEM), the annual True Up cycle, and time-of-use (TOU) electric rate schedules?
 Are they proposing a specific layout of solar panels on your roof, and providing estimated annual production of that system based on your actual roof orientation and your actual shading conditions?
 Are they discussing with you what your expected future electric usage might be, and providing you with options to choose a variety of system sizes?
 Can they speak intelligently as to why they are specifying the solar panels and the inverter solution on their proposal?
 And will you have any contact with the salesperson after you sign the contract?

 - What quality of equipment are they using for the balance of the system?
 Is the system designed to last for decades, exposed to the elements?
 Are the roof attachments protected by flashing, or do they rely on sealant?
-Are they using plastic zip ties to hold the cabling off the roof, or metal clips?
+Are they using plastic zip ties to hold the cabling off the roof, or actual wire clips made for outdoor conditions?
 Do they use plastic flex tube, or metal tubing?

 - What does the pricing on the proposal include, and how firm is it?
 Some solar companies almost never change pricing once a contract has been signed, and some use change-orders on most every job.
 What contingencies might cause a change in price?
 Have they verified that your main electric panel is sufficient, and that there is sufficient space on your roof?